-As we’ve discussed here before, a Google My Business (GMB) profile is all but necessary for any business with a website.
-Whether you’re a carpenter, plumber, HVAC technician, lawyer, or bail bonds agency, a well-made Google My Business profile really can grow your customer base.
-However, just like any other online search ecosystem, the Google My Business platform has a ranking system.
-In this blog, we’ll discuss the different things that you can do to help improve your Google My Business rankings.
+As we’ve discussed, a Google My Business (GMB) profile is all but necessary for any business with a website.
+So, a well-made Google My Business profile can grow your customer base, whether you’re a carpenter, plumber, HVAC technician, lawyer, or bail bonds agency.
+However, the Google My Business platform has a ranking system just like any other online search ecosystem.
+In this blog, we’ll discuss what you can do to help improve your Google My Business rankings.
 So, without further ado, let’s get started!

 Step One – Find Your Business in Local Search (GMB)

 The first step towards improving your Google My Business rankings is to find out how you’re doing in the first place.
-To find your business in Local Search, first, make sure you’re physically near your business.
-Next, simply search for your company name on Google.
-If you don’t find it at first, make sure whatever device you’re using has it’s location settings enabled.
+To find your business in Local Search, ensure you’re physically near your business.
+Next, search for your company name on Google.
+If you don’t see it, ensure your device has its location settings enabled.
 Otherwise, Google won’t know exactly where the search is coming from.
-If you still don’t find your business, then you’ll have to fill out your Google My Business Profile.
-Filling out your profile with more detailed information lets Google know where your company is, and that you’d like to appear in Local Search results on their platforms.
+You’ll have to complete your Google My Business Profile if you still don’t find your business.
+Filling out your profile with more detailed information lets Google know where your company is and that you’d like to appear in Local Search results on their platforms.
 Learn all about how to fill out your profile here.

-If, however, you already have a filled-out GMB profile and you still don’t find your business through Local Search, then don’t fret.
+If you already have a filled-out GMB profile and still don’t find your business through Local Search, then don’t fret.
 There are a few things you can do to help improve your ranking.

 Step Two – Update the Information on Your Google My Business Profile

 Once you’ve found your business through Local Search, check your profile’s information.
 Doing so is essential because Google allows all of its users to make an edit to your profile’s information.
-So, naturally, regularly keeping an eye on your profile and updating it with current information is imperative for both improving your GMB rankings and maintaining your business profile.
-Without constant vigilance, anyone could change your hours, address, prices, and more.
-Needless to say, those changes can hurt your business.
+So, naturally, regularly keeping an eye on your profile and updating it with current information is imperative for improving your GMB rankings and maintaining your business profile.
+Without constant vigilance, anyone could change their hours, address, prices, and more.
+Those changes can hurt your business.
 To learn how to update your GMB profile, head over to this Google My Business Help article.

 Step Three – Verify Your Physical Address Location with Google